Beasta2768/Final-Year-Project/Logbook.md

 	- ![[Pasted image 20241011142746.png]]
 	- I created a new react app to test how viable this was, I use the tensor-flow module in node and made a basic UI with an image upload form.
 		- I tested it with an apple and got a response after around 12 second of an apple with 95.04% confidence on whether it was correct
+	- I also started writing my project proposal with my intro and motivation as well as the methodology I planned on using
 ###  Advanced web development
 - During this week we covered templating and how it works in symphony.
 	- We covered how templating is the process of making placeholder values for content on a web page so actual values can be put in at a later stage after some data processing has occurred